-Chahta Immi Cultural Center

-The hours of operation for the Chahta Immi Cultural Center are 10 a.m. through 5 p.m Tuesday through Saturday with general admission being \$5.

-There are also education, military, and

-tribal member discounts available with seniors 57 and older and children under 5 being admitted free.

-For more information 601-650-1687.
+Chahta Immi Cultural Center The hours of operation for the Chahta Immi Cultural Center are 8 a.m. through 4:30 p.m Tuesday through Saturday with general admission being \$5.
+The museum is open by appointment only.
+There are also education, military, and tribal member discounts available with seniors 57 and older and children under 5 being admitted free.
+For more information 601-650-1685.